-Front Panel Connector:

-Leads from the front panel features connect to this header.
+Front Panel Connector: Leads from the front panel features connect to this header Front Panel feature connector

 Completing System Configuration

 Once the motherboard is installed in the system housing, you can proceed to connect or install whatever internal devices you will use to complete the system.
 These will at least include an AGP display card and disk drives and connecting the housing power supply leads.